 MEMBERSHIP

-In case of vacancy, a new member of the committee shall be elected by the Board.
+In case of vacancy, a new member shall be elected by the Board of Directors from among the qualified members of the Board of Directors.

 MEETINGS

-The Committee shall meet at least once a month.
-The Chairperson of The Committee may call a special meeting whenever necessary.
-The presence of Majority of the members shall constitute a quorum.
+The Audit Committee shall meet at least once a month.
+The Chairperson may call a special meeting whenever necessary.
+The presence of majority of the members shall constitute a quorum.

 AUTHORITY